EricBatlle/UnityNeuralNetwork/README.md

 ###  ``Agent.cs``

-This abstract class includes all the agents life-cycle explained in [what is an agent](#what-is-an-agent).
+This abstract class includes all the agents life-cycle explained in [What is an Agent](#what-is-an-agent).
 It includes all the cycle abstract methods required to implement a new agent.

 ```cs
 protected abstract void CollectEnvironmentInformation();